lamkadmiamine/demand-planning-forecasting/models/README.md

 - **models/** → model architecture & logic only
 - **notebooks/** → orchestration, training, evaluation
 - **results/** → metrics, comparison and interpretation

-This structure makes the project scalable, testable and production-ready.